 • Learner will gain competency and confidence in effective teamwork skills in the management of maternal & neonatal emergencies such as:

-• Learner will be able to incorporate “at risk” data for the antepartum and intrapartum period for these unanticipated high morbidity, low frequency events listed above.
+• Learner will be able to incorporate “at-risk” data for the antepartum and intrapartum period for this unanticipated high morbidity, low-frequency events listed above.

 • Learner will focus on self-leadership skills in emergency situations and become more aware of strengths and weaknesses such as use of closed-loop communication and situational monitoring.
 Mutual support and communication will be enhanced at course conclusion.

-• Pre-test and post-test assessment is objectively calculated through a standard test prior to class drill attendance.
+• Pre-test and post-test assessment are objectively calculated through a standard test prior to class drill attendance.

-• In-situ drills ideally will be lead by MD/DO from L&D and will allow for multidisciplinary and inter-professional teams to practice managing emergencies.
+• In-situ drills ideally will be led by MD/DO from L&D and will allow for multidisciplinary and inter-professional teams to practice managing emergencies.
 (THIS IS THE PLAN)

 • Triple S Review Services will travel to your location to conduct classes and provide mannequins and materials for class.
 6 attendees per instructor.